reflex-dev/reflex-web/blog/2024-09-25-using-ag-grid-in-reflex.md

 pip install reflex-ag-grid
 ```

 (Note: This is an initial release.
-Check our the [open source repo](https://github.com/reflex-dev/reflex-ag-grid) and our [docs](https://reflex.dev/docs/library/tables-and-data-grids/ag-grid/) for the latest version and any updates)
+Check out the [open source repo](https://github.com/reflex-dev/reflex-ag-grid) and our [docs](https://reflex.dev/docs/library/tables-and-data-grids/ag-grid/) for the latest version and any updates)

 ## What is AG Grid?